 - 1. Restart the computer.
-When the Lenovo logo is displayed, press the F12 key. - 2.
+When the ThinkPad logo is displayed, press F12. - 2.
 Select the device that you want the computer to start from.

-Note: The Boot menu will be displayed if the computer cannot start from any devices or the operating system cannot be found.
+Note: The Boot menu will be displayed if the computer cannot start from any devices, or the operating system cannot be found.